domoench/prefect-df/README.md

-A small ML pipeline to produce a model that forecasts electricity demand for the PJM balancing authority.
+An automated ML pipeline to forecast electricity demand for the PJM balancing authority.

 # Goal

 The goal of this project is to demonstrate:
 - ML Ops
     - ML workflow orchestration.
+    - Versioning
         - Dataset versioning.
         - Model versioning and experiment tracking.
-    - Isolation between deveopment and deployed environment infrastructure.
+    - Isolation between development and deployed environment infrastructure.
+    - Model performance comparisons to baseline
 - ML
+    - Timeseries feature engineering
     - Timeseries forecasting with XGBoost

 # Data